 There are several area-based management tools that have been proved to protect the moana and bring multiple benefits.
 These include marine spatial plans, reserves, and also customary tools rāhui, taiāpure and māitaitai.
 We believe that through dialogue, we can identify the best management policies.
-We are bidding to bring the 6th International Marine Protected Area Congress (IMPAC6) to Ōtautahi-Christchurch in 2026
+We are bidding to bring the 6th International Marine Protected Area Congress (IMPAC6) to Aotearoa New Zealand in 2026

-We are in the process of beginning an official bid to the Executive Committee of IMPAC, piloted by IUCN’s World Commission on Protected Areas – Marine, to bring the 6th International Marine Protected Area Congress (IMPAC6) to Ōtautahi-Christchurch, likely in May or June 2026.
+We are in the process of beginning an official bid to the Executive Committee of IMPAC, piloted by IUCN’s World Commission on Protected Areas – Marine, to bring the 6th International Marine Protected Area Congress (IMPAC6) to Aotearoa New Zealand, likely in May or June 2026.

-We are working with Tourism New Zealand, the Christchurch Convention Centre Te Pae, and Christchurch NZ to make this event happen, to foster dialogue about marine conservation, to benefit our City, and especially help the ocean.
+We are working with Tourism New Zealand and multiple institutional and iwi stakeholders to make this event happen, to foster dialogue about marine conservation, to benefit a designated candidate City (tbc), and especially help the ocean, its ecosystems and species.

 If you are interested in joining an Organizing Committee and/or to sponsor the event, please let us know.
-We hope to bring as many relevant stakeholders on board as possible, and crucially whānau, hapū and iwi.
+We hope to bring as many relevant stakeholders on board as possible, and crucially whānau, hapū and iwi, and the government.